Git Topics

 To switch to a newly created branch:

-BashInitializing a Local Git Repository
+git checkout -b <branch-name>BashInitializing a Local Git Repository

 Create a new project directory: